jakob-bagterp/browserist/docs/project/donate.md

 ---

 # Donations
-This project is a community-driven initiative, developed without commercial interests and shared freely for anyone to use, improve, and build upon.
+This project is a community-driven open-source initiative, developed without commercial interests and shared freely for anyone to use, improve, and build upon.
 What began as a simple idea has grown beyond expectations, with downloads far surpassing our initial goals:

 [![Downloads](https://static.pepy.tech/badge/browserist)](https://pepy.tech/project/browserist)

-Your support—whether through contributions, feedback, or simply spreading the word—is vital to help us maintain and continue enhancing the project for everyone.
+Your support – whether through contributions, feedback, or simply spreading the word – is vital to help us maintain and continue enhancing the project for everyone.

 !!! tip "Become a Sponsor"
     If you find this project helpful, please consider supporting its development.
 Your donations will help keep it alive and growing.
 Every contribution, no matter the size, makes a difference.